APPLYING TO MEDICAL SCHOOL

 Medistudents Team

-Your medicine personal statement is one of the most important elements of your medical school application.
-Competition for medical school is always fierce, and 2023 entry is set to be no different, therefore your personal statement will be key for distinguishing yourself from other applicants.
-It will be used in the decision making process by universities, when comparing candidates either prior to or following an interview, along with the result from your admission exam (if applicable) and your predicted grades.
-Therefore, you should see it as an opportunity to show universities more about you, your experiences and your motivation for applying.
+Universities will factor it into their decision-making process by comparing candidates before or after an interview, along with the result from your admission exam (if applicable) and your predicted grades.
+You should see your personal statement as an opportunity to show universities more about you, your experiences and your motivation for applying.

 How to write a personal statement for medicine